Diest, my tasteful city

 Tip!
 Diests Cadoosje

 A gift voucher packaged as a small handbag.
 More than a hundred traders in Diest accept the voucher: from boutiques to Brasseries and specialty shops.
-You can recognise it by the 'Diests Cadoosje' sticker in the shop window.
+You can recognise them by the 'Diests Cadoosje' sticker in the shop window.
 An ideal gift for anyone who shops in Diest.

 The 'Grote Markt' (market square)

 The city's beating heart.
-This is where past aesthetics and the present-day come together.
+This is where past aesthetics and the present come together.
 At the foot of the 17th and 18th century buildings, colourful terraces look out onto the neoclassical town hall and the gigantic St Sulpitius Church with its tiny tower.
 Within walking distance of the shopping streets, this is the ideal location to prepare for your bargain hunt and to discuss your finds over a drink afterwards.

 For beer lovers